10 Wrestlers Who Would Rather Do Nothing Than Work For WWE

 Sitting on the sidelines for most of 2018, Neville's value went up even if his schedule dropped dramatically.
 He lasted just under a year willingly in the wilderness before a release was agreed.
-Heading back to NOAH and the independent scene ahead of the AEW reveal under his original name PAC, the 'Jumping Geordie's prestige had been returned by virtue of his absence.
+Heading back to Dragon Gate and the independent scene ahead of the AEW reveal under his original name PAC, the 'Jumping Geordie's prestige had been returned by virtue of his absence.

 Square eyes on a square head, trained almost exclusively to Pro Wrestling, Sunderland AFC & Paul Rudd films.
 Responsible for 'Shocking Plans You Won't Believe Actually Happened', some of the words in our amazing Wrestling bookazines (both available at shop.whatculture.com), and probably every website list you read that praised Kevin Nash.